platformatic/platformatic/docs/reference/composer/configuration.md

 - **`prefix`** (`string`) - A prefix for the OpenAPI specification.
 All service routes will be prefixed with this value.
 - **`ignore`** (`array`) - A list of routes to ignore when composing the OpenAPI specification.
 Ignored routes will not be available through composed API.
 Example: `["/metrics/{id}", { path: "/payment", methods: ["GET", "POST"] }]`.

+If you want to compose Platformatic Service or Platformatic DB application, set up `service.openapi` or `db.openapi` configuration option.

+#### `graphql`
+- **`url`** (`string`) - A path of the route that exposes the GraphQL schema.
+If a service is a Platformatic Service or Platformatic DB, use `/graphql` as a value.

+If you want to compose Platformatic DB application, set `db.graphql.federationMetadata` configuration option to `true`.

 _Examples_